 Honor Veterans in Charleston

-Fort Sumter, located strategically in the middle of the Charleston Harbor, is known as where the Civil War began.
+Fort Sumter, located in the middle of Charleston Harbor, is known as where the Civil War began.
 In fact, the first shots of the Civil War were fired at Fort Sumter.
-Visitors can take a ferry ride to the Fort, and enjoy a day at sea in the city’s waterways while learning about war history.
-The Fort Sumter National Monument showcases the lives and trials of American veteran heroes, and you can also visit the Congressional Medal of Honor Museum.
+Visitors can ride a ferry to the Fort, and enjoy a day at sea in the city’s waterways while learning about war history.
+In addition, Fort Sumter National Monument showcases the lives and trials of American veteran heroes.
+Guests can also visit the Congressional Medal of Honor Museum.
 Fort Sumter tours run one hour, and don’t forget to browse the museum shop for gifts.

 Spend a Day on King Street

 Another top shopping spot in Charleston is King Street.
 With three distinct districts, guests can pick one or several options.
-Grab a bite at the Upper King Street Design and Dining District, home to some of the city’s best restaurants and nightlife hot spots.
+While browsing, grab a bite at Upper King Street Design and Dining District, home to some of the city’s best restaurants and nightlife.

-The King Street fashion district delights fashion lovers.
+King Street fashion district delights fashion lovers.
 Find the latest fashions and attend one of the many events, which feature local entrepreneurs and businesses.
-Browse antiques – including clothing, furniture, jewelry and more – at the district.
-Nearly a dozen shops welcome guests to find that unique treasure and feature 17th- to 20th-century pieces.
+Browse antiques – including clothing, furniture and jewelry – at the district.
+Nearly a dozen shops welcome guests to find treasures, including 17th- to 20th-century pieces.

 Step Back in Time

-Cobbled streets and gas-lit alleys take you back in Charleston’s French Quarter.
-The area is located in the original city limits, and while roaming, you’ll see artwork from local and national artists.
-Art lovers should plan an art tour to see Charleston’s galleries and meet local artists.
+Cobbled streets and gas-lit alleys take visitors back in Charleston’s French Quarter.
+The area is located in the original city limits.
+While roaming, see artwork from local and national artists, architecture, and a theater.
+Art lovers should plan to see Charleston’s galleries and meet local artists.